unreal79/UE5-Movie-Render-Queue-settings/README.md

 # UE5-Movie-Render-Queue-settings

-These are UE5 Movie Render Queue setting for for ray-tracing.
+These are UE5 Movie Render Queue setting for ray-tracing rendering.

 ## How to setup